cwcon/push/learn/stay-updated.md

 ### On Your Computer: Routine Tasks
 *You’ll do this each time you want to update your copy of* Push *with the upstream copy.*

-1. Checking again that you’re on the `master branch` first, you can then pull the latest changes from the upstream *Push* repository into your copy of `master`.
+1. Checking again that you’re on the `master branch`, you can then pull the latest changes from the upstream *Push* repository into your copy of `master`.
 In this example, your copy is already up to date: